Alayna Cole is a writer and academic, and is based in Queensland, Australia.

 Find out more...

 Primary job title: Writer and academic

-Secondary job titles: Narrative designer, developer, editor, tutor, journalist, critic, teacher, lecturer, researcher, and administration assistant
+Secondary job titles: Narrative designer, developer, editor, tutor, journalist, critic, teacher, lecturer, and researcher

 Key projects: Founder of 'Queerly Represent Me', co-founder of 'Horned Llama Studio'

 Education: Doctorate of Creative Arts (Creative Writing) [in progress], Bachelor of Arts (English / SoSE), Bachelor of Education (Secondary)

 Alayna Cole is the founding director of Queerly Represent Me, a resource hub and research organisation championing queer representation in games.
 Alayna works as a sessional lecturer in the Serious Games department at the University of the Sunshine Coast, and is an award-winning games journalist and game developer.
 She was featured on the 2016 and 2017 MCV Pacific 30 under 30, and the 2017 MCV Pacific Women in Games lists.